jimmyskull/LUAunit/doc/index.rst

 Modifying reference files for functional tests
 -----------------------------------------------
-The script run_functional_tests.lua supports a --update option, with an optional argument.
+The script run_functional_tests.LUA supports a --update option, with an optional argument.

 * *--update* without argument **overwrites all reference output** with the current output.
 Use only if you know what you are doing, this is usually a very bad idea!

 * The following argument overwrite a specific subset of reference files, select the one that fits your change:

     *  TestXml: XML output of test_with_xml
-    *  ExampleXml: XML output of example_with_luaunit
+    *  ExampleXml: XML output of example_with_LUAunit
-    *  ExampleTap: TAP output of example_with_luaunit
+    *  ExampleTap: TAP output of example_with_LUAunit
-    *  ExampleText: text output of example_with_luaunit
+    *  ExampleText: text output of example_with_LUAunit
-    *  ExampleNil: nil output of example_with_luaunit
+    *  ExampleNil: nil output of example_with_LUAunit
     *  ErrFailPassText: text output of test_with_err_fail_pass
     *  ErrFailPassTap: TAP output of test_with_err_fail_pass
     *  ErrFailPassXml: XML output of test_with_err_fail_pass